 The Pyramid Laboratory – The Himalayas

 Earning the title of the world’s highest science lab, the Pyramid Laboratory in the Sagarmatha National Park of Nepal is located a staggering 16,568 feet above sea level.
-Found at the foot of Mount Everest, the research station is a stylish three-story pyramid-shaped laboratory housing a team of researchers studying geology, climate, the environment and human physiology.
+Found at the foot of Mount Everest, the research station is a stylish three-story pyramid-shaped laboratory housing a team of researchers studying areas as diverse as geology, climate, the environment, and human physiology.

-The overall goal for the laboratory is to improve the lives of the native populations of Nepal and surrounding nations and safeguard the world’s fragile, high-altitude ecosystems.
+Its primary goal?
+To improve the lives of the native populations of Nepal and surrounding nations and safeguard the world’s fragile, high-altitude ecosystems.
 Those with vertigo or a fear of heights need not apply.

-The buried science laboratory, SNOLAB, is the world’s deepest science laboratory – and probably the most likely to be commandeered as the base for an evil genius plotting global domination.
-But for now the SNOLAB is primarily focussed on the Sudbury Neutrino Observatory (SNO) experiment, studying neutrinos.
+Roughly 2km under the Canadian province, SNOLAB is the world’s deepest science laboratory – and seemingly the most likely to be used by an evil genius plotting global domination.

-The positioning of the lab underneath the Earth’s surface is hugely important, using the thick layer above to filter out cosmic radiations.
+That’s why the positioning of the lab underneath the Earth’s surface is so important; the 2km thick layer serves to filter out cosmic radiations during research.

 NOAA Aquarius Reef Base – Florida Keys

-From the deepest underground lab to the deepest underwater research facility, the NOAA Aquarius Reef Base is roughly 60 feet underneath the water’s surface in the Florida Keys.
-As part of the Florida Keys National Marine Sanctuary, researchers have used the facility for almost 30 years as a base to study the ecology of the local reef.
+From the deepest underground lab to the deepest underwater research facility, the NOAA Aquarius Reef Base sits roughly 60 feet beneath the water’s surface in the Florida Keys.
+Part of the Florida Keys National Marine Sanctuary, researchers have used the facility for almost 30 years as a base to study the ecology of the local reef.

 And while plunging into highly pressurised waters might sound like something out of James Cameron’s The Abyss, the rather homely research station includes sleeping quarters for up to six people as well as bedroom facilities and windows to watch the watery world pass by.

 CERN – Geneva

-Located 492ft below the ground, the Large Hadron Collider is the largest single machine in the world, and CERN are looking to expand it even further in the near future.
+Located 492ft below the ground, the Large Hadron Collider is the single-largest machine in the world – and CERN are looking to expand it further in the near future!

 International Space Station – Outer Space

-Currently (at the time of writing) manned by Brit Tim Peake, the International Space Station is undoubtedly the most extreme of all manmade science laboratories.
-Zooming through space at a speed of 17,227 mph, the International Space Station is located at 200+ miles above the Earth’s Surface.
+Once manned by Brit Tim Peake, the International Space Station is arguably the most extreme of all manmade science laboratories.
+Hurtling through space at a speed of 17,227 mph, the International Space Station calls its home 200+ miles above the Earth’s surface.

-As well as being the most extreme research lab of this world, the International Space Station is also thought to be the most expensive single item ever constructed – costing a whopping $150bn by 2010.
+As well as being the most extreme research lab in the world, the International Space Station is also thought to be the most expensive single item ever constructed – costing a whopping $150bn to build.